truenas/documentation/README.md

 in the CLI.

-After building the wesbite with `hugo serve`, access it by entering `localhost:1313` in a browser address bar.
+After building the website with `hugo serve`, access it by entering `localhost:1313` in a browser address bar.